 To apply for the CUNY Honors Business Hub Scholarship, please follow these steps:

-- Prepare Your Essay: Craft a 500-word essay that delves into one of the following pivotal topics:
+2. Prepare Your Essay: Craft a 500-word essay that delves into the following pivotal topic:

-- Await Notification: Once the Scholarship Committee selects the recipients, successful applicants will be notified by December 10, 2023
+5. Await Notification: Once the Scholarship Committee selects the recipients, successful applicants will be notified by TBA

 Thank you for your interest in the CUNY Honors Business Hub Scholarship.
 We look forward to reviewing your application and wish you the best of luck in your academic and professional endeavors.
 Together, we can shape a more diverse and vibrant business world for all.